ShuXingYu94/NGS_Process_Sample/README.md

     # Read file names

-    files="d1-LE
-    d2-LE"
-    ```
+    files="sample1 sample2"

-- Optional configurations
+#### Optional configurations
+Basically, there's no need to change the optional configurations.

-    In case of analyzing more than 2 samples, it is recommended to set `stacks_r = 0.8` rather than `stacks_r = 1.0` by default.
+However, in case of analyzing more than 2 samples, it is recommended to set `stacks_r = 0.8` rather than `stacks_r = 1.0` by default.

-> For more information, please refer to the documentation of Trimmomatic and Stacks.
+ → For more information, please refer to the documentation of Trimmomatic and Stacks.

 ### 3. Executing script
 Please execute the following commands in the same directory as `main.sh` and `statistics.sh`,